Francisco Stromp: History

-On July 1, 1930 he died of his own will, in the agony of a serious illness, choosing the day in which Sporting celebrated his 24th birthday, and remained perpetually as the club member nº.
+On 1 July 1930 he committed suicide by throwing himself under a train, in the agony of a serious debilitating illness, syphilis, choosing the day in which Sporting celebrated its 24th birthday, and remained perpetually as the club member nº.
 3, the number he had at the time.

-On December 18, 1962, a group of distinguished sportinguists decided to establish themselves to promote initiatives that, within the "leonine spirit", would serve to enhance and enhance Sporting.
+On 18 December 1962 a group of distinguished sportinguists decided to establish themselves to promote initiatives that, within the "leonine spirit", would serve to enhance and enhance Sporting.
 Francisco Silva, one of the promoters of the movement, suggested to the unanimous acceptance that the name of Francisco Stromp should serve as patron to the group.

 This was how the Stromp Group was born, considered the "moral reserve of Sporting", whose most significant of initiatives is the annual award of the Stromp Awards, which aim to distinguish all those who stand out the most every year, in the service of the Club in its various areas.

-On October 26, 1990 he was awarded, posthumously, the Sports Merit Medal.
+On 26 October 1990 he was awarded, posthumously, the Sports Merit Medal.

 The Lisbon City Council attributed its name to a street in the area of Estádio José Alvalade, where a bust evocative of this eternal symbol of Sporting Clube de Portugal was placed.